 - Lake Forest City Hall, 220 E Deerpath Rd

 - You can also register at any Early Voting site or at your Election Day voting site.

 - The state of Illinois now allows curbside voting.
 Please check with the Lake County Clerk before requesting.

 - You must be a United States Citizen.

 - You must be 17 years old on or before the date of the Primary Election and turn 18 on or before the date of the General or Consolidated Election.

 - You must live in your election precinct at least 30 days prior to Election Day.

 - You must not be serving a sentence of confinement in any penal institution because of a conviction.

 - You may not claim the right to vote anywhere else.

-Simply enter your address into this Community Portal database to see where your polling location is.
-You’ll also find valuable information about who your local and state representatives are.
+Simply enter your address into the Community Portal database to see where your polling location is.
+You'll also find valuable information about who your local and state representatives are.